StatCan/volume-cleaner/README.md

   </a>
 </p>

-A Kubernetes CronJob that automatically identifies and cleans up stale Persistent Volume Claims and Persistent Volumes (K8S) linked to an associated Azure disk.
+A Kubernetes CronJob that automatically identifies and cleans up unused Persistent Volume Claims and Persistent Volumes (K8S).

 ## Contents